PaulDuvall/aws-5-mins/vpc-reachability/README.md

 cd aws-5-mins/vpc-reachability
 ```

-1. Run this command to launch a CloudFormation stack that generates VPC and released resources.
+1. Run this command to launch a CloudFormation stack that generates a VPC and related resources.

 ```
 aws cloudformation deploy \